 - Building a stable staff team with experience and skills that are matched to the needs of the children.

 - Monitoring on an on-going basis the quality of our service, making adjustments as needed.

 - Maintaining a good quality rating from the two annual unannounced inspections by Ofsted.

 Each year, Ofsted carries out a minimum two unannounced inspections (of one full inspection and one

 interim inspection).
 At inspection, an evaluation of the effectiveness

 of the children's home, a check of compliance with the regulations and

 performance against the national minimum standards is done.
 The

-framework used for inspections are updated from time to time.
+framework used for inspections is updated from time to time.